 An alternate use of the [pause] tag is [pause::none].
 This can be used to cancel synthesised pauses in speech generated by things such as commas.
 For instance, a dialog containing the text "red,[pause::none] yellow,[pause::none] and blue" will be delivered without typical gap lengths between the colours as the dialog is delivered.

-If you want to get particularly granular with the aural delivery of the dialog content, you can employ the [+voice::pitch::X] [-voice::pitch] and [+voice::rate::X] [-voice::rate] tags.
-Dialog surrounded by pitch tags will be adjusted in pitch, and dialog surrounded by rate tags will be adjusted in speed.
+If you want to get particularly granular with the aural delivery of the dialog content, you can employ the [+voice::pitch::X] [-voice::pitch], [+voice::volume::X] [-voice::volume], and [+voice::rate::X] [-voice::rate] tags.
+Dialog surrounded by pitch tags will be adjusted in pitch, dialog surrounded by volume tags will be adjusted in volume, and dialog surrounded by rate tags will be adjusted in delivery speed.
 These are adjusted in percentages, so a tag with [voice::pitch::100] will be delivered at normal pitch, and a tag with [voice::pitch::50] will be delivered at half-pitch.
-Alternatively, you can set the pitch to x-low, low, medium, high, or x-high, and the rate to x-slow, slow, medium, fast, and x-fast.
+Alternatively, you can set the pitch and volume to x-low, low, medium, high, or x-high, and the rate to x-slow, slow, medium, fast, and x-fast.